CONTACT US ABOUT THIS CRUISE

 Sunday, Day 1 Venice

-Guests are met at the Hotel Laguna Palace in Mestre or Piazzale Roma in Venice** and transferred to La Bella Vita where a Prosecco Welcome awaits you.
+Guests are met at in Mestre or Piazzale Roma in Venice** and transferred to La Bella Vita where a Prosecco Welcome awaits you.
 Late afternoon cruise along the Giudecca Canal to our mooring outside the Naval Museum.
 Dinner will be served on board with a selection of wines, followed by an evening stroll to St Mark’s Square where you enjoy a glass of wine at the ‘I Corrazzieri’ bacaro.

 Monday, Day 2 Venice to San Pietro in Volta